klara-chmura/computec-docs/docs/wms/administrator-guide/upgrade.md

 3. Perform the installation procedure described [here](././installation/requirements.md) using new files.
 Please fulfill the [requirements](./installation/requirements.md) and install both [WMS Server](../administrator-guide/installation/wms-server/overview.md) and [WMS Client](../administrator-guide/installation/wms-client/wms-desktop-client.md) components.

 ---
-Thank you for visiting this page.
-This process will help maintain the performance and functionality of your WMS system, allowing you to take full advantage of the new features and improvements.